benlavender/homelab-docs/guides/CheatSheet.md

 docker run --network <network> <image>
 # Run a container based on an image and associate with a current containers network stack:
 docker run --network container:<name|id> <image>
+# Run a container based on a image using the same IP stack as the host.
+Port mappings are then direct on the host and --publish/-p is ignored.:
+docker run --network host <image>
 # Run a container based on an image with an external TCP port mapping (defaults to all interfaces):
 docker run --publish <host_port:container_port> <image>
 # Run a container based on an image with an external UDP port mapping: